Holothuria scabra: Anatomy and morphology

 The sandfish has the same basic anatomy as most other species of sea cucumber.
 Their bodies are elongated and cylindric, and relatively stubby.
 Their dorsal side can range in color from a grey-brown to black, with darkened wrinkles across the body and small black papillae from end to end.
 They are counter shaded with a lighter ventral side, which is relatively flat.
 They have a mouth located on the ventral surface at one end of the body, considered the front end.
 Like other sea cucumbers, they use feeding tentacles which protrude from the mouth.
 Sandfish have around 20 short tentacles.
 On the opposite end the anus is found on the dorsal side.
 They can grow up to an average length of 22 cm with the largest reaching up to 40 cm, and reach maturity around 16 cm or 200 grams with some growing as much as 300 grams in one year.
 It is unknown how long they live undisturbed, but they can live to at least 10 years.

 Their gonads are found through a single genital orifice on their dorsal anterior end.
 Their digestive system is made up of a mouth, an esophagus, a stomach, an intestine, a cloaca, and an anus.
 They extend respiratory trees from their cloaca in order to breathe.
 Their body wall is thick, making up a total of 56% of their weight.
 This body wall is filled with calcareous plates called spicules, and are used to ID species; the sandfish is identified by table and knobbed button shapes.
 Like other sea cucumbers, they can eviscerate their internal organs if they undergo stress, and can regenerate their organs; in sandfish this takes about 2 months.

 Life cycle

 The sandfish goes through 6 stages of growth before maturing into an adult.
 This starts when the adults spawn.
-After a day the fertilized eggs develop into a first planktonic phase, a gastrula, then after two days it becomes a auricularia, the feeding planktonic stage.
+After a day the fertilized eggs develop into a first planktonic phase, a gastrula, then after two days it becomes an auricularia, the feeding planktonic stage.
 Within the next 14 days the sandfish will enter a non-feeding doliolaria stage and a final planktonic pentactula stage, before becoming juveniles and settling into the sea grass meadows to mature.